roryclaasen/chaos/README.md

 |:------:|:-------:|:---:|:-----:|
 | Number | `3`     | `3` | `100` |

-The number of points to use
+The number of edge points to use.

 ### Initialization.Random